firaoltulu/simple_shell/README.md

-This is a group projectto code own command line interpreter
+This is a project done in a group of two to code own command line interpreter